Transport-for-the-North/caf.van/docs/source/user_guide.rst

 User Guide
 ==========

-This section provides an in-depth guide on using CAF van.
+This section provides an in-depth guide on using CAF.van.

 .. note::
    - For quick start guide see :ref:`quick start`